FairyRing¶

 FairyRing.Letter¶

-property TRSFairyRing.Letter(dial: ERSFairyRingDial): Char;
+property TFairyRing.Letter(dial: EFairyRingDial): Char;

-property TRSFairyRing.Letter(character: Char; dial: ERSFairyRingDial): Boolean;
+property TFairyRing.Letter(character: Char; dial: EFairyRingDial): Boolean;

 Returns or sets the letter of a fairy ring dial.